a11155/dor-hprc-drona-composer/website/docs/frontend/form-components.md

 sidebar_position: 2
 ---

 # Form Components

-This section documents all available form components in the Drona Composer schema rendering system.
-Each component is designed to be used within the JSON schema structure and provides specific form input functionality.
+Documentation for all form components in the Drona Composer system.
+Components are used in JSON schema files by specifying the appropriate `type` field.

-*This documentation is automatically generated from JSDoc comments in the source code and includes live interactive demos.*

 ## AutocompleteSelect